 - What type of mortgage do I want to obtain – conventional or high ratio?

-- How much do I need in down payment?
+- How much do I need for a down payment?

-- How much do I already have saved for down payment?
+- How much do I already have saved for a down payment?

 - What are my potential closing costs (1.5% – 4% of the purchase price)?

-How To Save Up For Your Down Payment
+How To Save For a Down Payment on a Home

 Good ol’ savings, eh?
-You already know how much funds you need and when you need it by.
+You already know how much funds you need and when you need them.
 It’s time to start saving up to reach your goal.
 To start, identify your income, expenses, and what’s left after deducting your expenses.

 Another strategy to increase your savings is to increase your income…more on this later.
 To expedite your savings in general, consider setting up an automatic payment plan.
 I find this to be the easiest way to put money aside and stay disciplined.